Skip to content

 What neither tool solves

 Neither Lovable nor Bolt solves the backend coordination problem on its own.
 Both produce frontends that call APIs which may not exist.
-AppHandoff bridges that gap regardless of which builder you choose, detecting mismatches and generating implementation tickets for your backend team.
+AppHandoff bridges that gap regardless of which builder you choose, carrying the integration work as implementation tickets for your backend team.

 The choice between Lovable and Bolt comes down to your preferred iteration model and existing infrastructure.
 AppHandoff works with both equally well once the repository is connected.